ucsd-cse11-w23/ucsd-cse11-w23.github.io/staff-and-help.md

 In each session, you will work in pairs or small groups on problems that we provide and we will go over them as a group.

-Attendance is not required, but is highly recommended.
+Attendance is required for 15 lecture (not including the first lecture and exams).
 Studies (by UCSD faculty) have shown that attendance and participation in lecture leads to better student performance and higher grades.

 All of the exams, including the **final exam**, will be in-person.
-The midterm exam will be held during lecture in Week 3.
+The midterm exam will be held during lecture in Week 6.
 Students will be required to take the final exam in-person during the scheduled time.
-The room for the final exam will be posted in Week 5.
+The room for the final exam will be posted in Week 10.

 **What's the course material like?**